 Daffodils blooming means spring has arrived and warmer days are ahead!
 I love seeing their bright yellow, orange and white blossoms popping up all over my garden and landscape.
 Unfortunately, daffodil foliage that hangs around too long is not what I wanted to see in my garden, so I needed a solution!

-I chose to plant the bulbs behind the hostas that line my walkway.
-In mid-spring when the daffodils were at peak bloom, the hostas sprouted up and started folding out.
-As the season progressed, the daffodil blooms faded and the hosta leaves got bigger.
-This hid the daffodil foliage and I was so happy with the results!
+In mid-spring when the daffodils were at peak bloom, the hostas were just starting to unfurl their leaves.
+As the season progressed, the daffodil flowers faded and the hosta leaves got bigger.
+They overpowered the spent flower heads, yet allowed the daffodil foliage to continue growing and feeding the bulbs.
+I was so happy with the results!

-By late spring, the hostas had completely filled out, Allium Globemaster bloomed and the unsightly, faded daffodil foliage was completely hidden.
-The best part was, I only clean up the garden once in the fall when the hostas need to be cut down.
-I simply raked out the dead daffodil foliage with the cut hosta leaves and my garden clean up was done!
+By late spring, the hostas had completely filled out.
+When it came time for Allium Globemaster to bloom, the unsightly, faded daffodil foliage was completely hidden.
+The best part?
+I only had to clean up the garden once in late fall.
+Any dead daffodil foliage was raked up along with the hosta leaves.

-If you love simple solutions in the garden, I recommend planting hostas and daffodils together.
-They are a perfect pair!
+If you love simple solutions in the garden, I recommend planting daffodils and hostas together.
+They’re better together!